2013 GMC Sierra 1500 Hybrid Performance

 Handling and Braking

 The Sierra Hybrid comes standard with rear-wheel drive, while four-wheel drive is optional.
-One reviewer says the Sierra Hybrid has a comfortable ride, and says it feels a bit more refined over rough roads than other full-size pickups.
+One reviewer says the Sierra Hybrid has a comfortable ride, adding that it feels a bit more refined over rough roads than other full-size pickups.
 Multiple critics comment on the steering.
-One wishes it offered a bit more road feedback, while another said the amount of feedback is fine.
+One wishes it offered a bit more road feedback, while another says the amount of feedback is fine.
 One reviewer dislikes the Sierra Hybrid’s brakes, noting that they don’t seem to offer much stopping power initially, but then feel overly grabby.
-However, this reviewer says that once acclimated to the brakes, their regenerative capability will help recharge the battery.

 - "As with all big pickups, push the Sierra hard on a curve and body roll is noticeable.
 The electrically boosted steering is on the numb side, but there is no need to constantly adjust the steering wheel to keep it between the white lines." -- HybridCars.com